 Barclays has partnered with 11 local secondary schools to deliver a bespoke skills training programme that aims to boost the aspirations and ambitions of Bury’s young people.

 Starting this February, the students will receive an intensive, tailored version of the bank’s LifeSkills programme, which has already helped over 6.7 million young people in the UK.
+School sports and recreational activities are included in the programme to make it a fun session and more student-friendly.

 The schools taking part are The Derby High School, Broad Oak Sports College, Castlebrook High School, Parrenthorn High School, Philips High School, Prestwich Arts College, St Gabriel’s RC High School, St Monica’s RC High School, The Elton High School, Tottington High School and Woodhey High School.